 - I'm just trying to figure it all out.

 Just to throw everybody off, Lauren went to Oakland University in Michigan and graduated with a BFA in Musical Theatre.
-She received departmental honors, an Irene Ryan Award nomination for her work in The Pageant Plays, and a certificate of merit from KCACTF for her co-costume design for Grey Gardens.
-She interned at The Ensemble Theatre Community School in Eagles Mere, PA, under the direction of the wonderful Ann V. Klotz, and was fortunate enough to travel with six other Oakland actors and three professors to Greece, where they rehearsed and toured an original adaptation of Medea.
+She received departmental honors, an Irene Ryan Award nomination for her acting work in The Pageant Plays, and a certificate of merit from KCACTF for her co-costume design for Grey Gardens.
+She interned at The Ensemble Theatre Community School in Eagles Mere, PA, under the direction of the wonderful Ann V. Klotz, and was fortunate enough to travel with six other Oakland actors to Greece, where they rehearsed and toured an original adaptation of Medea.